jagill/nerd-smalltalk/src/html/timelineOfLife.md

 <footnote>
 [2] What the lay person calls an Ice Age, the climate scientist calls a _glaciation_.
 An Ice Age is defined as when the earth has permanent glaciers, like those in Greenland or Antarctica.
-We technically live an _interglacial_ period in an Ice Age.
+We technically live in an _interglacial_ period in an Ice Age.
 </footnote>